 Further details and application form can be found here.

-DEADLINE: The application period is now closed.
+DEADLINE: Application period is now closed.
 You will be informed of the result of your application via email from the Tutorial Officer.

-The Brewster Debate for 2019 will take place on Tuesday 5 February 2019 at 8.30pm in the Gordon Cameron Lecture Theatre.
-It is organized by the Debating Society and further details will be circulated closer to the date.
+The Brewster Debate for 2019 took place on Tuesday 5 February 2019 at 8.30pm in the Gordon Cameron Lecture Theatre.

 Annual Telephone Campaign